Thoughts are energy gates.

 So I’m thinking about my thinking.

-I wrote here about how I noticed my thinking affecting my energy level during Kai Chi Do.
-It was almost comical, like parlor tricks.
-My thoughts were like gates for my energy.
+My thoughts are like gates for my energy.
 Worry, sad, angry thinking — body feels so heavy I can barely move my arms.
 Let all of that go for a minute and focus on the breath, the music, the beauty — my arms feel light and the movements are easy.
 Worry again, heavy again.
 Present again, light again.
 Parlor tricks.
 And even though I saw it clear as day in Kai Chi Do, I hadn’t really given much attention to how these mental gates were operating in my everyday — well, you know — life.
 Gates.
 Do they swing open or closed?
 Are they barriers or passageways?

 It’s not easy to change your thinking—until it is.
 I mean when you finally do it, you wonder why you held onto the hard way for so long.